Nushra-khan/Nav_in/README.md

 # Nav_in
-This is this the website
+This is this the website for navigation through university